keithsjohnson/AWSServerlessFeedbackDemo/Readme.md

 Introduction
 ------------
-AWS Demo using S3, API Gateway, NodeJS, Lambda and DynamoDB
+AWS Demo using S3, API Gateway, NodeJS, Lambda and DynamoDB Also uses Terraform to Create the web site on AWS

 This demo shows how to host a Dynamic Web Site on static AWS Simple Storage Service (S3) using jQuery .getJSON function to call API Gateway.
 The API Gateway uses Lambda functions written on node.js to store feedback in DynamoDB.